RDMA over Converged Ethernet

 RoCEv2

-The proposed RoCEv2 packets use a well-known UDP destination port value that unequivocally distinguishes the datagram.
-Similar to other protocols that use UDP encapsulation, the UDP source port field is used to carry an opaque flow-identifier that allows network devices to implement packet forwarding optimizations (e.g. ECMP) while staying agnostic to the specifics of the protocol header format.
+Source Port Field – Can serve as an opaque flow ID to assist with ECMP (Equal-Cost Multi-Path) routing.

-Furthermore, since this change exclusively affects the packet format on the wire, and due to the fact that with RDMA semantics packets are generated and consumed below the AP, applications can seamlessly operate over any form of RDMA service, in a completely transparent way.
+Since the packet format change occurs at the wire level and does not affect the RDMA API, applications can operate seamlessly over RoCEv1 or RoCEv2 without modification.

-Both RoCEv1 and RoCEv2 are supported by default; the driver associates all GID indexes to RoCEv1 and RoCEv2, thus, a single entry for each RoCE version.
+Both RoCEv1 and RoCEv2 are supported by default.
+The driver associates GID indexes with both modes, creating one entry per version.

-For further information, please refer to Recommended Network Configuration Examples For RoCE Deployment Community post.
+For deployment examples, see the Recommended Network Configuration Examples For RoCE Deployment community post.

-GID table entries are created whenever an IP address is configured on one of the Ethernet devices of the NIC's ports.
-Each entry in the GID table for RoCE ports has the following fields:
+GID (Global Identifier) table entries are automatically created when an IP address is configured on an Ethernet device associated with a RoCE port.
+Each GID entry includes:

 GID value